 - Decreased quality of life

-You're likely to start by seeing your family doctor or primary care provider.
-In some cases, you may be referred to a doctor who specializes in conditions affecting the female reproductive tract (gynecologist).
+You're likely to start by seeing your primary care provider.
+In some cases, you'll be referred to a doctor who specializes in conditions of the female reproductive tract (gynecologist).

 What you can do

-For vulvodynia, some basic questions to ask your doctor include:
+For vulvodynia, questions to ask your doctor include:

 - What could be causing my symptoms?